 A workstation is incomplete without a robust storage configuration, this motherboard will allow you create a safe, fast and redundant storage environment.
-It also supports 2 x M.2 slot that, along with AIC, can reach speeds of 3551 MB/s.
+It also supports 2 x M.2 slot that can reach speeds of 3551 MB/s.

 You must also note that this MOBO features a DP 1.4 IN port.
 This allows you to connect the internal as well as the external graphics cards to the system.
 Once connected, you can use the Thunderbolt 3.0 ports with multiple devices.

 It is also worth noting that the motherboard features higher than usual Voltagre Regulator Module (VRMs) with a phase power configuration of 12+1.
 A higher number of VRMs means better control on the voltage being transferred to the motherboard.
-This in turn promises stability in your overall system.
+This in turn promises stability in your overall system particularly for overclocking.

-All in all, if you are seeking to build a workstation computer for your professional needs that too at a rather reasonable cost, then this is the best motherboard with Thunderbolt 3.
+All in all, if you are seeking to build a workstation computer for your professional needs based on the older 8th and 9th gen Intel processor that too at a rather reasonable cost, then this is the best motherboard with Thunderbolt 3.